 וַיֹּאמְרוּ֙ אֶל־יְהוֹשֻׁ֔עַ כִּֽי־נָתַ֧ן ה' בְּיָדֵ֖נוּ אֶת־כָּל־הָאָ֑רֶץ וְגַם־נָמֹ֛גוּ כָּל־יֹשְׁבֵ֥י הָאָ֖רֶץ מִפָּנֵֽינוּ׃

-In the view of the Sages, Rahab was one of history’s most beautiful women, a harlot from her youth who inspired irresistible lust in men.
+According to the Talmud, Rahab was one of history’s most beautiful women, a harlot from her youth who inspired irresistible lust in men.
 After encountering the spies at the age of 50, she converted powerfully to God and married Joshua.
 Despite her age, the Talmud asserts that an illustrious group of descendants came from their marriage.